-What follows is a first draft (to be updated) of some thoughts gleaned from my ongoing reading, researching & observations.
+What follows are some thoughts gleaned from our ongoing reading, researching & observations.

 - Declining enrollment: Four-year colleges may be looking at a loss of up to 20% in fall enrollment.
 Early on, 14% had said they were unlikely to return to their current college or university in the fall, or it was “too soon to tell.”
 Three weeks later, in mid-April, that figure had gone up to 26%.

 - Alternative plans: 10% of college-bound seniors who had planned to enroll at a four-year college before the COVID-19 outbreak are saying they have made alternative plans.

 - Gap years may be gaining in popularity.
 There are estimates that 3% of freshmen take a gap year in normal circumstances.
 Since the pandemic, internet searches for gap years have skyrocketed.

 - College students do not like the online education they have been receiving.
 To finish their degrees, 85% want to go back to campus, while only 15% want to finish online.

 - Moody’s bond ratings for financially stressed institutions are being downgraded making bond sale financing for capital projects less attractive.

 - Public funding for capital projects will decrease unless at a later date federal funding is made available for “shovel ready projects” as a way to encourage economic growth.